odea-project/qAlgorithms/report/report.md

 ### Module Requirements
-The module has few requirements, only depending on centroided data with values for mz and the scan number, as well as a measurement of each centroid's mass error.
+The module has few requirements, only depending on centroided data with values for mz, the scan number, and a measurement of each centroid's mass error.
-While these measures are generated in the qCentroiding step if used as part of the qAlgorithms pipeline, the program also allows the user to specify a per-centroid error when reading in a .csv or to assume a static error of x ppm.
+While these measures are generated in the qCentroiding step if used as part of the qAlgorithms pipeline, the program also allows the user to specify a per-centroid error when reading in a .csv or assuming a static error of x ppm.

 ### Data Organisation